-Holidays in Alghero: beaches and things to see
+Holidays in Alghero: beaches and sights

-Being a seaside city, Alghero offers an endless range of activities linked to the sea, from windsurfing, surfing, and kitesurfing, to water skiing, sailing and sport fishing, from kayaking to diving.
+Being a seaside city, Alghero offers an endless range of activities linked to the sea, from windsurfing, surfing, and kitesurfing, to water skiing, sailing and sport fishing, and from kayaking to diving.

-Alghero’s most beautiful beaches
+Alghero: the most beautiful beaches in the nearby

 Lido di Alghero, the city beach and the longest stretch of sand of this coast.

-Nearby is Maria Pia Beach, dunes of white sand with century old junipers, and a crystal clear sea with shallow waters.
+Nearby is Maria Pia Beach, dunes of white thin sand with century old junipers, and a crystal clear sea with shallow waters.

-Bombarde Beach is one of the most famous of the Riviera.
+Le Bombarde Beach is one of the most famous of the Riviera.
 One of the most well equipped area for having fun, relaxing and playing sports.